-Next, the "ratio test" assesses the extent of the significant price differences for all sales as measured by the Cohen's d test.
-If the value of sales to purchasers, regions, and time periods that pass the Cohen's d test account for 66 percent or more of the value of total sales, then the identified pattern of prices that differ significantly supports the consideration of the application of the average-to-transaction method to all sales as an alternative to the average-to-average method.
-If the value of sales to purchasers, regions, and time periods that pass the Cohen's d test accounts for more than 33 percent and less than 66 percent of the value of total sales, then the results support consideration of the application of an average-to-transaction method to those sales identified as passing the Cohen's d test as an alternative to the average-to-average method, and application of the average-to-average method."
-If 33 percent or less of the value of total sales passes the Cohen's d test, then the results of the Cohen's d test do not support consideration of an alternative to the average-to-average method.
+that pass the Cohen's d test account for 66 percent or more of the value of total sales, then the identified pattern of prices that differ significantly supports the consideration of the application of the average-to-transaction method to all sales as an alternative to the average-to-average method.
+If the value of sales to purchasers, regions, and time periods that pass the Cohen's d test accounts for more than 33 percent and less than 66 percent of the value of total sales, then the results support consideration of the application of an average-to-transaction method to those sales identified as passing the Cohen's d test as an alternative to the average-to-average method, and application of the average-to-average method to those sales identified as not passing the Cohen's d test or the cohen's d test or the cohen's d test of the cohen's d test of the test of the average-to-average method.

 If both tests in the first stage, i.e., the Cohen's d test and the ratio test, demonstrate the existence of a pattern of prices that differ significantly such that an alternative comparison method should be considered, then in the second stage of the differential pricing analysis, Commerce examines whether using only the average-to-average method can appropriately account for such differences.
 In considering this question, Commerce tests whether using an alternative comparison method, based on the results of the Cohen's d and ratio tests described above, yields a meaningful difference in the weighted-average dumping margin as compared to that resulting from the use of the average-to-average method only.
 If the difference between the two calculations is meaningful, then this demonstrates that the average-to-average method cannot account for differences such as those observed in this analysis, and, therefore, an alternative comparison method would be appropriate.
-A difference in the weighted-average dumping margins is considered meaningful if (1) there is a 25 percent relative change in the weightedaverage dumping margins between the average-to-average method and the appropriate alternative method where both rates are above the de minimis threshold, or (2) the resulting weighted-average dumping margins between the average-to-average method and the appropriate alternative method move across the de minimis threshold.
+A difference in the weighted-average dumping margins is considered meaningful if: (1) there is a 25 percent relative change in the weightedaverage dumping margins between the average-to-average method and the appropriate alternative method where both rates are above the de minimis threshold, or (2) the resulting weighted-average dumping margins between the average-to-average method and the appropriate alternative method move across the de minimis threshold.